dustinpfister/blog_posts/_posts/js-javascript-return.md

 layout: post
 categories: js
 id: 393
-updated: 2019-12-01 17:09:34
+updated: 2019-12-01 17:20:11
-version: 1.6
+version: 1.7
 ---

 The [javaScipt return statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return) is used in the body of a function to return a product when the function is called.
 The product that is returned can just be a simple primitive, but things get more interesting when it is an object, or a function.
 The return statement can also be used as an alternative to the break keyword in the body of a function if looping is no longe required, and is also an important part of creating closures.

-In this post I will be exploring some examples that have to do with the return statement in javaScript and touch base on some related topics surrounding the javascript return keyword as well.
+In this post I will be exploring some examples that have to do with the return statement in javaScript and touch base on some related topics surrounding the javaScript return keyword as well.

 <!-- more -->